cqiu03/M012-Project2-Group5/README.md

 Task left to do :
 1. exploitOnly-- Lauren
-2. exploreOnly -- ekele
+2. exploreOnly -- Ekele
-3. egreedy(e)
+3. egreedy(e) -- Milan Chin / Cheng Qiu
 4. simulation(t)

 All function should be in one python file